LuxMiranda/herms/README.md

 - Import recipe files
 - Generate shopping lists
 - Keep track of recipes with tags
+- Set default unit systems, serving sizes, and recipe file path in ``config.hs``

 ### What's new:
-- Set default unit systems, serving sizes, and recipe file path in ``config.hs``!
-    - Coming soon: Multi-language support
-- Added support for multi-word tags
-- Check your Herm's version with ``-v`` or ``--version``
-- Herm's is now on Stackage!
+- Yarr!
+Herm's now supports both English and Pirate!
+Simply make it ``language = "pirate"`` in your ``config.hs``!
+- "Pirate" is but the first language that Herm's is now capable of supporting.
+We need your help to translate it into others!

 ### Installation